 Journals are collections of academic articles, mostly peer reviewed and therefore of good quality for academic research.
 Articles are often the reported outcomes of research so tend to be on a discrete topic.
 They take much less time to publish than books although the peer review process can slow publication down.

 Magazines and the professional press are mostly not peer reviewed and may not be the best source of information for you to use.

 You can find journal articles in the articles tab on the library catalogue, the databases (eResources) or even Google Scholar.
 The Library has very few printed journals, most are online.

 You may find that your lecturer has provided links to key articles in the Reading Lists on your unit pages on SOL.
 But there is nothing to stop you researching more using the databases or articles tab - it could be the way to even better marks!

-Some databases will indicate where an article has been used in subsequent research - follow them up as well.
+Some databases (eResources) will indicate where an article has been used in subsequent research - follow them up as well - they will be newer.